-Sumud Palestine support therapists working with traumatised families and children in Gaza and the occupied West Bank.
-We do this by recruiting experienced UK based psycho-therapists to volunteer for one or two week visits to the West Bank and Gaza to deliver structured training programmes to local mental health professionals, principally around clinical protocols such as cognitive behavioural therapy (CBT) for depression or CBT for post-traumatic stress disorder.
+Sumud Palestine supports psychotherapists working with traumatised families and children in the occupied West Bank.
+We do this by recruiting experienced UK based psychotherapists to volunteer for one or two week visits to the West Bank to deliver structured training programmes to local mental health professionals, principally around clinical protocols such as cognitive behavioural therapy (CBT) for depression or CBT for post-traumatic stress disorder.

 Volunteers are hosted locally and build professional relationships and then offer informal support on their return to the UK.